Granary/granary2/README.md

   *Note:* If `clang-3.5` is not available on your distribution, then try getting `clang-3.4` or `clang-3.3`.

+  *Note:* Verify that `llvm-link-3.5` is installed on your system.
+If you don't have it, then you can manually specify a different version of `llvm-link`.
+For example, `make all GRANARY_LLVM_LINK=llvm-link`  (this will use the system default `llvm-link`).

 2. Make sure you have Python 2.7 or above, but not Python 3.
-If you have multiple Python versions on your machine, but 2.7 is not the default, then specify the path to the Python 2.7 binary using `GRANARY_PYTHON=/path/to/python`.
+If you have multiple Python versions on your machine, but 2.7 is not the default, then you can still specify the path to the Python 2.7.
+For example:
+  `make all GRANARY_PYTHON=/path/to/python`.

 ### Step 1: Initial setup.